What is Fair Trade fashion and why is it important?

 Fair work should be the norm in fashion supply chains but sadly it isn’t, and at Jenerous we want to join with other amazing Fair Trade brands and lead the way in creating better fashion.

-We are so excited to share with you that we are now registered as a WFTO First Buyer, that partners with Jacobs Well our Fair Trade factory in Bangalore, India.
+We are so excited to share with you that we are now registered as a WFTO First Buyer, that partners with Jacobs Well a Fair Trade factory in Bangalore, India.
 This means that we can use the WFTO First Buyer Label on the products in our collection that have been made by Jacobs Well.
-(Which is the majority of our collection.)

 The WFTO describes a first buyer as: “A First Buyer is a business that buys products from a Guaranteed Fair Trade Enterprise and who wants to re-brand these without being verified under the Guarantee System.
 Upon a positive assessment by WFTO and the Guaranteed Fair Trade Enterprise, WFTO will provide a First Buyer Label.”